railsadminteam/rails_admin/README.md

 API Update Note
 ---------------
+`object_label` is not directly configurable anymore, as it lead to performance issues when used with a list of records.
+Please use object_label_method instead.

 The ability to set model labels for each section (list, navigation, update, ...) has been removed, as it was deemed unnecessarily granular and was not fully honored in all displays.
 That also means that the methods `label_for_navigation`, etc. are no longer functional.
 They print a warning at the moment.